-Naturally the short answer to the main question is “rely on the automation of Fastems”.
+Naturally, the short answer to the main question is “rely on the automation of Fastems.”
 However, Tomas shares a bit more about the facts behind that promise.
 Complexity in production grows rapidly and Fastems claims that the challenges can be tackled with increasing the level of automation and digitalization.
 This requires AMS, agile manufacturing systems, which Tomas explains through six case examples such as Fastems’ Robotic Finishing Cell, RoboFMS and fully integrated heavy duty automation.
-The cases answer to the burning question on how lot size one production is possible in a productive and efficient way?
+These cases answer to the burning question on how lot size one production is possible in a productive and efficient way?
 Find the examples from the video starting from 27:44.

 Agile manufacturing requires a digital transformation of companies, organizations and the industry – and it is inevitable.
 According to Tomas, the digital and agile transformation is a combination of leadership, technology, business models, culture, performance management which drive companies forward.

 For those of you who are interested in global industry trends, Tomas shows an interesting table of “Maturity of digitalization” in different sectors where manufacturing is sadly located in the bottom three.
-Only the public sector and the construction are under manufacturing.
+In fact, only the public sector and the construction are under manufacturing.
 He continues explaining how work hours around the globe could be automated.
 The automation potential of the work hours in different continents vary between 47% and 56%.
 The demographic and business case (savings) are the key drivers towards automation.

 Other questions and topics that are covered in the presentation and video:

 - What is the biggest automation market in the future?
 11:38

 - Four waves of digitalization (operational efficiency, new products & services, outcome economy, autonomous pull economy) & Fastems’ situation 13:55

 - The company culture as a driver of digitalization and growth – how Fastems did it 15:40